4d/docs/website/translated_docs/pt/API/SignalClass.md

 A signal is a shared object that must be passed as a parameter to commands that call or create workers or processes.

-A `4D.Signal` object contains the following built-in methods and properties:
+A `4D.
+Signal` object contains the following built-in methods and properties:

 - [`.wait()`](#wait)
 - [`.trigger()`](#trigger)